How Do I Increase My Range and Hit The High Notes?

 This is your chest register.

-Second: Place your hand on the back of your head and tone a very high hooty ‘Hooooo’ sound like an Owl would make.
 Did you feel the resonance on the back of your head?
 This is your head register.
 The discovery of the head register is a secret many artists raved about.

 Because for the first time they were able to sing high.
 Like Elton John.